sn/learning/README.md

 ## My Learning Method Summary

-There are many strategies for learning how to learn, but for me, it simply comes down to simplicity, understanding and immediate application:
+There are many strategies for learning how to learn, but for me, it comes down to simplicity, understanding and immediate application:

 1. Understand what you are about to learn (**familiarize**)
 2. See it visually - preferably an explainer video (**orientate**)